openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 ##### Backup management

 - "Data" refers to MicroShift's data
-- Terms such as _previous boot_, _previous boot's commit_, and
+- _previous commit_ are related to MicroShift's health metadata
-  _previous commit with MicroShift_ are related to MicroShift's "history of commits" (therefore only updated when commit runs MicroShift).
+  (therefore only updated when commit runs MicroShift).
 - _Current boot's commit_ is what currently runs on the device
 - _Rollback_ refers to ostree's rollback, i.e. older commit that will be booted